akutschi/docs/content/documentation/Algorithms/Multiplication/index.md

 ### A Recursive Algorithm

+To understand the Karatsuba algorithm we go back one step.
 In general every number can be expressed decomposed.
 Two numbers %$x,y%$ can be written in the following way

 $$
 \begin{aligned}